ascafaro/photosynthesis_temperature_response_models/README.md

 plant_functional_type: A description of which physiological type the species belongs to (herb/grass, temperate tree, shrub, needle-leaf tree, tropical tree, tropical montane tree).

-temperature: The measured leaf temperature in C.
+temperature: The measured leaf temperature in °C.

-photo: The measured net photosynthetic CO2 assimilation rate at a given temperature in mol CO2 m-2 s-1.
+photo: The measured net photosynthetic CO2 assimilation rate at a given temperature in µmol CO2 m-2 s-1.

 Model output column descriptions